This interview originally appeared on Print Magazine.

 Any project where there is not an approved strategy or research to build on can be difficult to get sell in for creative.
 The criterion for selecting a direction comes from a more subjective place and less through the lens of the brand.

 I create designs for the future state of a brand.
 When a brand doesn’t think of the future and focuses only on their immediate needs it is harder to create a visual system that is future proof.
-Brands need to be agile and evolve to remain relevant with their audience.
+Brands need to be agile and evolve to remain relevant to their audience.

-With a past project, there were specific cultural sensitivities to consider for sell in that if ignored could have derailed the project.
+With a past project, there were specific cultural sensitivities to consider for sell-in, that if ignored could have derailed the project.
 My team and I believed in our initial approach and committed to a rigorous refinement process until both the client and our team was happy with the result.

 Being very rigorous with an approach and exploring to stay on brief is imperative to generate a clear direction.
 Helping clients and guiding them through the refinement process has been a tool to overcome the tactical or functional considerations that they may have.
 The refinement process is what solidifies the final outcome.